Toggle quick links

 The Anglicare WA Church Community Fund is a grant initiative designed to support Anglican parishes across Western Australia in delivering meaningful community development projects.

-Each year, parishes can apply for grants of up to $1,000 to fund local initiatives that align with their mission and complement Anglicare WA’s work.
+Each year, Anglican parishes can apply for grants of up to $1,000 to fund local initiatives that align with their mission and complement Anglicare WA’s work.
 Past projects have included school breakfast clubs, community gardens, conversation groups for migrants, and support for families in crisis.

 Parishes are encouraged to take advantage of this opportunity as it provides both financial support and a platform to deepen their impact in the local community.
-Whether it's addressing social isolation, supporting vulnerable children, or creating welcoming spaces for newcomers, the fund empowers churches to turn compassionate ideas into action, strengthening both their outreach and their connection to the broader mission of care and justice.

 Want to learn more?